subtleazn/pinoyseoulradio/README.md

 ## Architecture Overview

-The PinoySeoul Radio app follows a standard Android architecture, with a focus on separation of concerns and modularity.
+The Pinoy Seoul Radio app follows a standard Android architecture, with a focus on separation of concerns and modularity.

 *   **UI Layer:** Activities and Fragments built with View Binding.
 *   **Service Layer:** A `RadioService` manages background playback and media notifications.